YounesseElkars/Next-Themes-SEO/src/posts/Blogging/understand-blogging.md

 ---
-title: 'Post Example 6'
+title: 'understand blogging'
 subtitle: 'Post Example Description'
 date: '2024-01-01'
-image: '/images/camera1.jpeg'
+image: '/images/camera2.jpeg'
 imageAlt: 'camera image'
 seoMetaDescription: 'If you are old enough to remember the analogue film camera era, chances are it is'
 ---